- Packet loss is a naturally occurring phenomenon in networking and happens whenever one or more data packets never make it to their destination.

 All in all, if you experience intermittent packet loss with Comcast, it’s probably caused by network congestion.
 Notice if there’s a certain timeframe when the packet loss occurs, and run a test to zero in on this factor.

-Certainly so, you can use a VPN to improve packet loss, but only if the issue occurs on your ISP’s side.
+To sum it up, you can use a VPN to improve packet loss, but only if the issue occurs on your ISP’s side.